Cryptanalysis of the Enigma: Key setting

 Enigma featured the major operational convenience of being symmetrical (or self-inverse).
 This meant that decipherment worked in the same way as encipherment, so that when the ciphertext was typed in, the sequence of lamps that lit yielded the plaintext.

 Identical setting of the machines at the transmitting and receiving ends was achieved by key setting procedures.
 These varied from time to time and across different networks.
-They consisted of setting sheets in a codebook. which were distributed to all users of a network, and were changed regularly.
+They consisted of setting sheets in a codebook which were distributed to all users of a network, and were changed regularly.
 The message key was transmitted in an indicator as part of the message preamble.
 The word key was also used at Bletchley Park to describe the network that used the same Enigma setting sheets.
 Initially these were recorded using coloured pencils and were given the names red, light blue etc., and later the names of birds such as kestrel.
-During World War II the settings for most networks lasted for 24 hours, although towards the end of the war, some were changed more frequently.
+During World War II the settings for most networks lasted for 24 hours, although some were changed more often towards the end of the war.
 The sheets had columns specifying, for each day of the month, the rotors to be used and their positions, the ring positions and the plugboard connections.
 For security, the dates were in reverse chronological order down the page, so that each row could be cut off and destroyed when it was finished with.